aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Sets the current file name.

+**Remarks**

 If the file is opened by stream and there are some external formula references, please set the file name.

 **Parameters:**
 | Parameter | Type | Description |